top of page

 Despite ranging in age from 15 months to 75 years (!) we all found something to enjoy during our trip.
 It was easy to find our way around (and stay together) as visitors are asked to follow a mostly one way route through the different regions.

-Although the site is a small they pack in a surprisingly high number of plants and animals.
-The little ones loved the rainforest zone with its misty rainfall (very sensory) and seeing the more exotic creatures like iguanas and crocs, while there was plenty of interesting information about the habitats and different animal species on show to keep the adults engaged.
+There was also plenty of interesting information about the habitats and different animal species on show to keep the adults engaged.
 As big fans of Andy's adventures on the BBC, the boys were also particularly excited to see their first mudskipper!

 WERE STAFF FRIENDLY and WELCOMING TO OUR AUTISTIC CHILDREN?